meilisearch/integration-guides/guides/cypress.md

 ## Setup Cypress

-The tests are looked for by Cypress in the following sub-folder `cypress/fixtures`.
+The tests are looked for by Cypress in the following sub-folder `cypress/integration`.
 So let us create the sub-folders and our first test file.

 ```
 mkdir cypress
 cd cypress
-mkdir fixtures
+mkdir integration
-cd fixtures
+cd integration
 touch first_tests.specs.js
 ```